minhajul-im/Blog-Post/REACT.md

 Personal and Professional Growth:
 Learning a popular and widely-used technology like React can boost your confidence as a developer and contribute to your personal and professional growth.

+# What is components?

+Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
+This page provides an introduction to the idea of components.

+Conceptually, components are like JavaScript functions.
+They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.

+This function is a valid React component because it accepts a single “props” (which stands for properties) object argument with data and returns a React element.
+We call such components “function components” because they are literally JavaScript functions.